Plymstock School: History

 The school was opened on 26 April 1911 as the Plymstock Senior Mixed School, and replaced the Dean Cross Elementary School for Boys.
 The first headmaster was T. F. Jarvis.
 Its name was changed to Plymstock County Senior Mixed School, and then to Plymstock County Secondary School, and in September 1961 to its current name.
 In 1965, it became a comprehensive school, and the buildings were extended between 1969 and 1970 to accommodate a further 300 pupils.

 On 4 April 2006, the school achieved a Guinness World Record for "Most people playing parachute" when 1,547 children played with 58 parachutes at the same time.
 The world record stood until 30 June 2011, when it was beaten by children from the Gaza Strip with 3520 people.

+Plymstock School features in the German secondary school English textbook *Access* (published by Cornelsen Verlag) and is therefore familiar to many pupils in Germany.